Primary Reserve: Naval Reserve

 The Naval Reserve (NAVRES) is the reserve formation of the Royal Canadian Navy (RCN).
 It is organized into 24 Naval Reserve Divisions (NRDs), shore-based training facilities in communities across the country.
 Each NRD has a small cadre of full-time reservists and regular force members to coordinate training and administration, but is for the most part directed by the division's part-time leadership.
 Training is conducted year round with regular force counterparts at the three Canadian Forces Fleet Schools and reservists frequently deploy on regular force ships to augment ships' companies.
 Traditionally, the Naval Reserve supplied all personnel (except two regular forces electricians and one marine engineer) for the 12 Maritime Coastal Defence Vessels (MCDVs), which are used for patrol, minesweeping and bottom-inspection operations.
-However in 2017, MCDVs were shifted to a blended crew model, skewing more heavily to being primarily manned by Regular Force (RegF) members.
-This change was due to the loss of seagoing billets on larger ships typically manned primarily by RegF members.
-As of 2012, the Naval Reserve had a funded manning level of approximately 4,000 members..
+However in 2017, MCDVs were shifted to a blended crew model, skewing more heavily to being primarily crewed by Regular Force (RegF) members.
+This change was due to the loss of seagoing billets on larger ships typically crewed primarily by RegF members.
+As of 2012, the Naval Reserve had a funded staffing level of approximately 4,000 members.
 It has since grown, in accordance with the Justin Trudeau Liberal government's 'Strong, Secure, Engaged' defence policy unveiled in 2017.